loki4308/Chat-Application/README.md

-Server:
-    - Spring boot
+# Server - Spring boot

-Client
-    - ReactJS
+# Client - ReactJS

 # I removed node packages.
 If you want to use this project then add node packages.